heheleo/algo25/content/Unit 3/Graph theory/Graph types/Complete graph.md

-A complete graph is a [[Graph Notation| graph]] where any one node has a connection to all other nodes.
+A complete graph is a [[Notation| graph]] where any one node has a connection to all other nodes.

 This results in the degree of any one node being equal to the total amount of nodes minus one.